This post may contain affiliate links. Please read my disclosure policy.

 How To Make a Fantastic Mexican Breakfast

 If you haven’t pre-made the sauce, start by preparing the fire roasted salsa or rancheros sauce.
 While the salsa or sauce is cooking, start prepping the rest of the recipe.
 Be sure to set a timer to check on the salsa and/or sauce.

 - I like to make my own refried beans to smear on top of the tortillas, but feel free to use canned or none at all.

 - Dice the onions, tomatoes and peppers.
 The red, green and white of the fresh diced vegetables adds visual appeal.

 - Fry the tortillas.
 Put a little oil in your pan.
 Let it heat, then lightly fry both sides of the corn tortillas.
 Set aside and cover with a clean kitchen towel.

 - Oil the pan and cook the eggs just how you like them.

 - Assemble the Mexican egg breakfast!
 Place a warm tortilla onto a plate, smear it with some refried beans.
 Set the egg gently on top, with the rancheros sauce or roasted tomato salsa, then add the diced tomatoes, onions and peppers.
 Top it with a light sprinkling of cheese, chopped cilantro and a wedge of lime.

-There are so many options to add tastiness as well as authenticity to the top of the dish!
+There are so many options to add tastiness as well as authenticity to the top of these Mexican eggs dish!
 Let’s start with a few favorites.

 - Queso Fresco – a crumbly, bright and fresh tasting cheese that goes well with most savory mexican dishes.

 - Mexican crema – not to be confused with sour cream, crema is a little saltier and a bit more liquid.
 I particularly enjoy this dish topped with avocado crema!

 Tips and Tricks

 - Perfect vegetable ratio.
 A good rule of thumb is to use a ratio of 1:2:4 for peppers, onions, and tomatoes.
 For example, this means using ¼ cup of diced peppers, ½ cup of diced onions, and 1 cup of diced tomatoes.
 Prepare these in different ratios or any other way you would like.

 - Double or triple the recipe if you need to feed the Mexican eggs to a crowd!